-A normal, healthy knee
+A normal, healthy hip

-What causes knee pain?
+What causes hip pain?

-If your knee is hurt or worn down, the joint does not move smoothly.
+If your hip is worn down, the joint does not move smoothly.
 It hurts to move it.
 You may have trouble putting weight on that leg, causing you to limp.
-A painful knee may be stiff or swollen, which makes it hard to bend and straighten.
+A painful hip may be stiff, which makes it difficult or clumsy to move.

-What causes the kind of knee pain that leads to replacement surgery?
+What causes the kind of hip pain that leads to replacement surgery?
 It's often a disease called arthritis, or osteoarthritis (AHS-tee-oh-arth-RY-tuss).
 The cartilage wears away from the bones, and the joint loses its cushion.
 The surface of the bones becomes rough.
-These rough edges may rub against each other, bone on bone, causing pain.
+These rough edges may rub against each other, causing pain.

-As the pain gets worse, you may try to stop using your knee.
-And as you use it less, the knee loses even more flexibility.
-It doesn't bend as well as it used to, and you can't fully straighten it, either.
-You may be unable to "lock" your knee while standing.
+As the pain gets worse, you may try to stop using your hip.
+And as you use it less, the hip loses even more flexibility and strength.

-When you're less active, your leg muscles get weaker.
 So even on days when the pain isn't bad, you may have trouble walking, climbing stairs and getting in and out of a chair.